The best of R&I and around the web, handpicked by our editors.

 Web replica of the print magazine.

-A round-up of key workers’ comp developments across the country.
+A round-up of key workers’ comp developments in three states.

 NIOSH offers new tool to help safety and health professionals understand workers’ comp insurance and recordkeeping.

 Workplace bullying costs employers $4 billion annually, including workers’ comp costs.

 Fear of losing benefits is keeping the disabled from rejoining the workforce.

 A round-up of significant recent workers’ comp legal decisions from around the country.

 Legislation to regulate group health pharmacy benefit managers could impact workers’ comp payers.

 Pitfalls to consider when shopping for a new claims management system.